shashjar/raft/README.md

 # raft

-An implementation of Raft in Zig.
+An implementation of Raft in Go.